lairtech/lair.lang/README.md

 Also after each step we have a working interpreter for the language build up so far.

-Each Julia implementation for the steps can be found under `julia/<chapter-number>/<step-number>`.
-The interpreter can be found there under `lair.jl` and support files.
+Each Julia implementation for the steps can be found under `julia/chapter.<number>/step.<number>`.
+The interpreter can be found there under `lair.jl` and it's support files.

 If you just use the step descriptions to build up your own implementation it's properly wise to follow the rough order but feel free to skip around as you please.